microsoft/live-share/docs/getting-started.md

 3. **Sign-in from within your IDE/editor**

     If you have not done so already, you will be prompted to sign into the Visual Studio Live Share service.
 See [signing into the Visual Studio Live Share from within your IDE/editor](#signing-into-visual-studio-live-share-from-within-your-ideeditor).
-You **do not need to be registered** for the private preview to participate in a collaboration session.
+You **do not need to be signed up or accepted into the private limited preview** to participate in a collaboration session.

 4. **Collaborate!**